piercebhunt/FDA_Recalls_App/README.md

 3. Run `Indexer.py` file

 ### Final Step
-1. Indexer should now have successfully indexed all transactions with `'<your prefix>'`
+1. Indexer should now have successfully indexed all recall data encoded into the notefield of the transactions with `'<your prefix>'`